mayuki/Chell/README.md

 ```

 ## ProcessTask class
-Represents the execution of process created by `Run`.
+Represents the execution task of the process started by `Run`.

 ### `Pipe`